 - 2 tbsp unsalted butter

-- Pour the batter evenly between the two cake pans and bake for 25-30 minutes until a tester inserted in the center of each cake comes out clean.
-Allow to cool completely before filling.**
+- Divide the batter evenly between your prepared baking pans, and bake for 50-55 minutes until a tester inserted in the center of the cake comes out clean, or with no more than 1-2 moist crumbs.

 - While the cake is baking, make your caramel.
 Place your water and sugar in a heavy bottom sauce pan over medium heat.
 Stir frequently while the sugar dissolves, brushing the sides of the pan down with a wet pastry brush if you see crystals forming.